ckrickyh/bootcamp-finialProject/readme.md

  6     | Used By       | Repository, Service (internal)           | Controller, API responses

-**Microservices Architecture**: The application is structured into three distinct microservices, each responsible for specific functionalities:
+**Microservices Architecture**: The application is structured into three distinct microservices, each responsible for specific functionalities:<br>
-1. Data Supplier: This microservice fetches real-time data from Finnhub using 4 API keys, with each key enabling 15 stock data retrievals.
+1. Data Supplier: This microservice fetches real-time data from Finnhub using 4 API keys, with each key enabling 15 stock data retrievals.<br>

-2. Stock Data: This service obtains real-time data from the Data Supplier and stores historical data in a PostgreSQL database.
+2. Stock Data: This service obtains real-time data from the Data Supplier and stores historical data in a PostgreSQL database.<br>

 3. User Interface: This microservice provides a front-end interface for data visualization, utilizing the ECharts library for interactive and dynamic charts.
 This allows users to effectively analyze and interpret stock data.<br>

 This microservices architecture allows changes to one service without impacting the others.
-For example, switching the data source from Finnhub to Yahoo or updating the user interface does not affect the other microservices.
+For example, switching the data source from Finnhub to Yahoo or updating the user interface does not affect the other microservices.<br>

 *The 3-Layer Architecture*<br>
 ![App Preview](projectPreview/MicroService.png)</br></br>